MekAkUActOR/RowHammer/Paper Review/EDL__2019__Trap-Assisted-DRAM-Row-Hammer-Effect.md

 - Only explored ***trap-assisted*** row hammer effect, but did not explain why row hammer effect is trap-assisted clearly.
 - Results can only explain trap-assisted row hammer effect happened in a data pattern that the victim cell and the aggressor cell have different value.
 - Did not explain the non-monotonic behavior with temperature clearly.

+## Paper presentation

 - Blurry pictures.
+- The structure of the article is somewhat illogical.

 ## Thoughts
 - Design simulations to explain trap-assisted row hammer effect when the victim cell and the aggressor cell have the same value, by placing single trap at more positions.
 Actually there are four data-pairs to explore: 1/1, 0/0, 0/1, 1/0.